checkly/docs.checklyhq.com/site/content/docs/browser-checks/tracing-web-vitals.md

 ## Navigation tracing

-For each page you visit, we automatically collect the following.
+For each page you visit, we automatically collect the following:

 1. Any `error`, `warning` or `info` level console messages.
 2. Any network requests, like `xhr/fetch`, `javascript`, `css` and others.

 You can use this data to quickly find issues with the pages you visit.
 Use cases are:

-- Find critical errors in your Javascript by scanning the console logs.
+- Finding critical errors in your JavaScript by scanning the console logs.
 - Pinpoint missing images or other resources: they will show a `404` in the network tab.

 ## Automatic screenshots on error

-Whenever your Playwright script encounters an error, we will try to automatically snap a screenshot the moment the error occurs.
+Whenever your Playwright script encounters an error, we will automatically snap a screenshot the moment the error occurs.
 Here is an example from real life!

 1. Your script clicks on a button using a selector `wait page.click(".my-button-class")`.